hl7-eu/base/README.md

 # HL7 Europe Base Profiles and Common Artefacts

 This guide collects HL7 Europe base and other common profiles and artefacts.

-Base profiles aim to specify how concepts commonly used in Europe are represented in HL7 FHIR.
+Base profiles specifies how concepts commonly used in Europe are represented in HL7 FHIR.
 These profiles, loosly constrained, are intended to be used as basis for any European derived profile.

-This version of the guide includes also more constrained profiles, called core profiles, that constitutes a sort of buldingblocks to be reused in the arge majority of the EU REALM HL7 FHIR IGs.
+This version of the guide includes also more constrained profiles, called core profiles, that constitutes a sort of building blocks to be reused for the large majority of the EU REALM HL7 FHIR IGs.

 Two versions of the guide are publised the
 * HL7 FHIR R4 Base IG (hl7.fhir.eu.base.r4)